RyannDaGreat/remove_watermark/README.md

 This repository contains code to help remove watermarks from videos.
 For Shutterstock videos, it's ready-to-go out of the box - good for datasets such as WebVid.

+It's very fast, and runs on CPU.
+It doesn't use any machine learning.
+It's not perfect, but generally does a very good job.
+It assumes the watermarks are transparent and uses inverse alpha-blending to remove them.

 ## Getting Started

 1. Use the `make_watermark_exr.py` file to extract the `watermark.exr` file - which is the watermark overlay.
 If you're trying to remove watermarks from Shutterstock videos (aka WebVid), you can skip this step as we've already included a `watermark.exr` file in this repo.